Here's Every Annoying Person You'll Meet at a Festival

 “Oh my god we should totally meet up!” squeals this marauding acquaintance, weeks before the festival actually starts.
 Once you’re on site, these people are hell-bent on finding you, for reasons unclear to either of you: “Come 1Xtra tent!
 Front right!”
 “Just @ pie stall now, txt me when here” “Back at the tent come find us we’re camped near tents”.
 They won’t be happy until they’ve turned your weekend away into a festival-themed version of the Crystal Maze on acid where the only prize is an awkward conversation about what you’re up to at the moment.

-Is it that unreasonable that I don’t want to look like a Miss Selfridges-clad mermaid with a tropical skin disease?
+Is it that unreasonable that I don’t want to look like a Forever 21-clad mermaid with a tropical skin disease?

 The Clean Freak Who Can’t Deal With the Toilets and Spends Four Days Burning Their Skin Off With Antibacterial Gel

-Their natural movement stunted by the handfuls of travel-sized Carex jammed into each pocket and the fact that they haven’t shit in two days despite consuming nothing but larger and carbs, this person can be seen shuffling from stage to stage with the grace and urgency of a woman in labour riding a Swegway to hospital.
+Their natural movement stunted by the handfuls of travel-sized Purell jammed into each pocket and the fact that they haven’t shit in two days despite consuming nothing but beer and carbs, this person can be seen shuffling from stage to stage with the grace and urgency of a woman in labor riding a Segway to the hospital.

 THE RUSH TO THE FRONT GIRLS WHO HAVE TO BE AT THE FRONT THE WHOLE TIME DOESN’T MATTER IF THEIR BLADDERS BURST DOESN’T MATTER IF THEY STARVE GOT TO BE AT THE FRONT.